If you rely on search engine traffic, conversion optimization starts before visitors get to your site. Why? Sitelinks.

 These potential shortcuts can streamline the user experience and get visitors to the places they want to go—and the places you want them to go—faster.
 After all, how many users accomplish their goal on your homepage?

 - which sitelinks show up for their site;

 - how their sitelinks have changed over time;

 - why they may have changed; or

 - how they can influence the sitelinks that appear.

 If you want answers, keep reading.

-Why sitelinks matter for conversions
+- Why sitelinks are critical for mobile conversions